kanecain1981/SANS_Index_Helper_Tool/README.md

 After pressing Enter, the entry will be added and the tool prompts for another entry.
 This is an infinite loop that can be closed by typing 'exit' or 'quit' at the keyword prompt.
 This action will save the data file and generate an html file from the data file.
 ## Data File
 This is the file generated from your data input.
 Keep a backup of this file just in case, as it holds all of your data.
 Here is an example of what the file looks like:
-The tab seperated values are 'keyword', 'book#', 'page#'.
+The tab-separated values are 'keyword', 'book#', 'page#'.
 ```
 DNS	542.1	33
 DNS - Reverse Scan	542.1	36